Unsubscribe for a Tidy Inbox

 - Cleaning that happens again: Auto Clean rules stop subscriptions from piling up in the future.

 When you turn on Screener, emails from new senders are set aside in a separate area instead of going straight to your inbox.
-You can look at them whenever you want and choose whether to let the sender in, block them, or unsubscribe completely.
+You can choose whether to let the sender in, block them, or unsubscribe completely.

 Wrap-Up